Sacred Lotus (Nelumbo nucifera)

 Side Effects and Contraindications

-Understanding potential side effects helps you make informed choices about Sacred Lotus.
+Understanding potential side effects helps you make informed choices.
 Smoking any plant material can irritate your respiratory system and may impact lung health with regular use.
 First-time users often report mild dizziness or nausea.

 Your experience depends on several factors: